Think back to your first job. Do you remember what it paid?

-When many different companies are selling the same goods or services, they will typically lower their prices as a means to compete.
-Often, the capital structure of the economy will change and companies will have easier access to debt and equity markets, which they can use to fund new businesses or improve productivity.
+When many different companies are selling the same goods or services, they typically lower their prices as a means to compete.
+Often, the capital structure of the economy changes and companies have easier access to debt and equity markets, which they can use to fund new businesses or improve productivity.

-There are multiple reasons why companies will have an easier time raising capital, such as declining interest rates, changing banking policies, or a change in investors’ aversion to risk.
-However, after they have utilized this new capital to increase productivity, they are going to have to reduce their prices to reflect the increased supply of products, which can result in deflation.
+There are multiple reasons why companies might have an easier time raising capital, such as declining interest rates, changing banking policies, or a change in investors’ aversion to risk.
+However, after they’ve used this new capital to increase productivity, businesses have to reduce their prices to reflect the increased supply of products, which can result in deflation.

 2. Increased Productivity

 Innovative solutions and new processes help increase efficiency, which ultimately leads to lower prices.
 Although some innovations only affect the productivity of certain industries, others may have a profound effect on the entire economy.

 For example, after the Soviet Union collapsed in 1991, many of the countries that formed as a result struggled to get back on track.
 In order to make a living, many citizens were willing to work for very low prices, and as U.S. companies outsourced work to these countries, they were able to significantly reduce their operating expenses and bolster productivity.

 Inevitably, this increased the supply of goods while decreasing their cost, which led to a period of deflation near the end of the 20th century.

 3. Decrease in Currency Supply

 Currency supplies generally decrease due to actions taken by central banks, often with the explicit aim of tamping down inflation.
 For instance, when the Federal Reserve was first created, it considerably contracted the U.S. money supply.
 Unfortunately, it’s easy for currency supply reductions to spiral out of control.
 For example, the Fed’s early moves caused severe deflation during the early 1910s.